Esri/arcgis-js-vscode-snippets/CONTRIBUTING.md

 #### 5) Conventions for constructor properties

 * Sort properties by alphabetical order.
+  * For "JS objects with constructor properties" `type` is an exception.
+It can be set as the first one.
 * Include what you think are the most common properties.
 * If a property expects another instance of class, add the name of the snippet (if it exists).
 * When a property support multiple value types, add just a placeholder.